USFWS/secas/_posts/2023-06-26-Post-workshop-Blueprint-2023-improvements-for-the-Gulf-Atlantic-and-Caribbean.md

   alt: >-
     Map of the Southeast Blueprint in shades of purple with multicolored polygons drawn on top of it, representing spatially explicit workshop comments.
   caption: >-
     Workshop attendees provided more than 50 spatial comments on the draft version of Southeast Conservation Blueprint 2023.
-Here are the comments for the offshore waters of the Atlantic and Gulf.
   headerClass: light-text
   float: right
 ---